-The story of the two Christmas trees began about fifteen years ago when my son, who is now eighteen, was about three.
+The story of the two Christmas trees began when my son was about three.
 He asked if we could leave the tree up until his Birthday at the end of February so the kids coming to the party could put his Birthday presents underneath the tree.
-I loved our artificial tree and all of our ornaments, so I said yes.
-I mean, what a great idea he had, and why not?!
+I loved our artificial tree and all our ornaments, so I said yes.
+I mean, what a great idea, and why not?!

-The tree was filled with so many memories: family ornaments that had been passed down from earlier generations, handmade kids ornaments and newer ones that were occasionally added.
-It wasn’t until we prepared and staged our home to sell earlier this year that we finally took the tree down, which was surprisingly anti-climatic.
-I did find it nice that my son, who had asked many years before to keep the tree up for his Birthday, was there to help me.
+The tree was filled with so many memories – family ornaments that had been passed down from earlier generations, handmade kids ornaments, and newer ones that were occasionally added.
+It wasn’t until we prepared to move and stage our home to sell that we took the tree down.
+The event was surprisingly anti-climatic.
+I did find it nice that my son, who had asked to keep the tree up for his Birthday many years before, was there to help.

-I would like to think the tree and all the ornaments are currently making many people just as happy as they did for our family for many years.
-Part of selling our home was downsizing and simplifying our lives which meant passing the tree and ornaments onto other families.
+I now believe the tree, and all the ornaments, are making many people just as happy as they did for our family.
+Because part of selling our home was downsizing and simplifying our lives, which meant passing the tree and ornaments onto other families.
 My favorite ornaments were saved and are now what decorate the two small trees pictured.
-These trees are now displayed in our apartment home, and of course they are both up all year long, because that’s our tradition! 🙂
+These trees are now displayed in our apartment home, and of course are both up all year long, because that’s our tradition! 🙂

 Enjoy the holiday season, your tree(s) and whatever unique traditions you and your family have.